Lina Hurtig: International career

-As a Swedish under-19 international, Hurtig was featured at the 2012 U-19 European Championship.
+As a Swedish under-19 international, Hurtig was a regular starter at the 2012 U-19 European Championship.
 She started the victorious Swedish team's 1–0 extra time win over Spain in the final.

-In December 2012, national team coach Pia Sundhage called up Hurtig to a senior squad training camp at Bosön.
+In December 2012, national team coach Pia Sundhage called up 17-year-old Hurtig to a senior squad training camp at Bosön.
 Hurtig was also named in the senior squad for a 1–1 friendly draw with Brazil on 19 June 2013.
-She was hopeful of making the hosts' final squad for UEFA Women's Euro 2013, but was not selected.
+She was hopeful of making the hosts' final squad for UEFA Euro 2013, but was not selected.

 After leaving Hurtig out of the final pre-tournament friendly against Norway in May 2013, Sundhage described her as a potentially world class player.

 Hurtig won her first senior cap as a substitute in a 1–1 draw with Canada in November 2014.

-Hurtig was selected in the Sweden squad that travelled to France for the 2019 FIFA Women's World Cup.
+Hurtig was selected in the Sweden squad that travelled to France for the 2019 World Cup.
 She scored her first goal in the tournament in a 5–1 win against Thailand.
 In July 2021, she was selected in the Sweden squad for the 2020 Summer Olympics.
 On 21 July, she scored in the 3–0 victory over United States.

+On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
+In the Round of 16, she successfully converted on a video-confirmed penalty in the shootout against the United States, knocking the two-time defending champions out of the tournament.

 Personal life

-On 16 August 2019, Lina Hurtig announced that she had married Lisa Lantz, her teammate at Linköpings FC.
-On 11 June 2021, Hurtig's daughter was born.
+On 16 August 2019, Hurtig announced that she had married Lisa Lantz, her teammate at Umeå IK and Linköping FC.
+On 11 June 2021, Hurtig had a daughter, Lo.
+In early December 2024, she had a son.